foundriesio/docs/source/getting-started/signup/index.rst

 .. note::

-   |:closed_lock_with_key:| Upon factory creation you will be sent an email containing your
+   |:closed_lock_with_key:| Upon Factory creation you will be sent an email containing your
    :ref:`ref-offline-keys`.
 Read this documentation for information on key rotation.

 Select Your Platform |:desktop:|